I've always found loving Jesus hard to do.

 I won't go into details, but I was molested by a relative from the time I was a toddler until I told my mother when I was 10 years old.
+Really, what kind of person commits sexual assault on a toddler?
 I was one of those statistics that one out of five girls are molested.

 Another oddity of my childhood was that because I was one of the primary caregivers for my chronically ill mother, I grew up fast, and was a very mature child with responsibilities of a young woman.
 My recreation was playing the piano or reading books, but I was never silly, and didn't learn to play games.

 Memories are unreliable, and an adult, intellectual understanding doesn't cover the wounds to my heart and soul.
 We know now that without counseling, all kinds of things happen to the victim's psyche and body, that fester until they're healed with therapy.
 Our church distrusted psychologists snf therapists because they could manipulate your mind or implant false memories.